 The latest tally identified 12 facilities that provide abortion in New Hampshire.
 Four of these were abortion clinics.
 In general, abortions may also take place in nonspecialized clinics, private physicians’ offices, or hospitals.
 Doctors, nurse practitioners and physician’s assistants can perform abortions in New Hampshire.

 As of 2017, 60% of New Hampshire counties had no clinics offering abortion services.
 In that year, there were about 2,210 pregnancies terminated in the Granite State.
 New Hampshire made up .3% of all the abortions that took place in the United States that year.

 The parent or guardian of a minor must receive 48 hours' notice before an abortion is performed.
-There is an exception to this rule for medical emergencies.
+A judge can waive this requirement.

 Late term and “partial-birth” abortion

 “Partial-birth” abortions, where a fetus is removed alive from a mother's body before being terminated, are also illegal in New Hampshire.
 There is an exception to this rule only when two physicians agree that the life of the mother is at stake.